alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-31-rule-on-father-who-breaks-all-contact-with-his-daughter.md

 note: true
 locale: en
 lang: en
-excerpt: "Thus, she must not obey him in this regard, because her act of wearing Hijab is an act of obedience to Allah."
+summary: "Thus, she must not obey him in this regard, because her act of wearing Hijab is an act of obedience to Allah."
 muftis:
   chairman:
     - name: Shaykh Ibn Baz